Root canal treatment: Complications, Problems, Failures.

 - The cleaning aspect of the tooth's procedure was incomplete or ineffectual.

 - The seal that was created during treatment has not been successful in keeping contaminates from seeping in or out of the tooth.
 Either it was deficient initially, or else has since deteriorated.

 The shape of some canal systems makes them harder to treat.

 Specific reasons why root canal treatment may fail.

 Here are some examples of how the above problems may come about.

 Root canals sometimes fork, and these divisions, which may be very minute, can be hard to detect and access.
 Because of this, one canal branch may be properly treated while the other is totally overlooked.

-2) Missed canals
+2) Overlooked canals